 Women who undergo IUI also usually have to have their ovaries stimulated beforehand to mature eggs and take a trigger shot to release one egg.
 Then, the sperm being used must be prepared, and only afterward the insemination can occur.

 This stimulation process can take about 10 days.
-Women who choose not to have stimulation before IUI just follow their natural cycle, take an injection to induce ovulation and have the IUI done afterward.
+Women who choose not to have stimulation before IUI just follow their natural cycle, take an injection to induce ovulation, and have the IUI done afterward.

-Is there a risk for twins or triplets with IUI?
+What are the chances of twins or triplets with IUI?

 Yes, if you are taking ovary-stimulating medication before your IUI procedure.
 Because this medication tells your body to mature as many follicles as possible, there is a chance that when it comes time to ovulate, your body releases more than one egg, and a woman can become pregnant with twins.
 This happens in about 10-20 percent of cases involving IUI.

 How can an IUI cycle help to improve my chances of pregnancy?